nodejs/node/doc/api/packages.md

 ## Introduction

-A package is a folder described by a `package.json` file.
+A package is a folder tree described by a `package.json` file.
+The package consists of the folder containing the `package.json` file and all subfolders until the next folder containing another `package.json` file, or a folder named `node_modules`.

-A folder containing a `package.json` file, and all subfolders below that folder until the next folder containing another `package.json` file, are a _package scope_.
+This page provides guidance for package authors writing `package.json` files along with a reference for the [`package.json`][] fields defined by Node.js.

 ## Determining module system